 Right before Meet The Medic came out, there was a pre-order bonus for the new Magic: The Gathering game.
 One of the items was a Planeswalker Helm for Medic, with the description "Just tell people it qualifies you for veterinary work".
 The Medic achievement "Ubi concordia, ibi victoria", which requires the Medic to assist in killing three enemies on an enemy control point, has a picture of a wounded dove.

 The gameplay footage at the end of Meet The Sandvich is identical to that of the end of Meet The Heavy, only the Heavy is now eating instead of gunning down BLU.
-The BLU team members are still dropping like flies, however, leading to the conclusion that RED Heavy wasn't actually responsible for any of the deaths in the first video.
+The BLU team members are still dropping like flies, however, as if to imply that RED Heavy wasn't actually responsible for any of the deaths in the first video.

 One of the Demoman's injured noises (most usually from being ignited) sounds identical to the Rabbids.